spcl/gemm_hls/README.md

 Publication
 -----------

-If this code has been useful to you, please consider citing us:
+If this code has been useful to your research, please consider citing us:

 **BibTeX:**
 ```